Marriage Name Change Options

 How do I change names after marriage?

 Once you've decided which way to go the process is simple.
-Start by notifying the SSA of your new name using form SS5.
-Allow a three working days for your SSA records to be updated then change names with the DMV.
-A few state DMVs may also have a special form to complete.
-All DMV's require you to visit a branch in person.
+Start by notifying the SSA of your new name.
+Once you have received correspondence from the SSA confirming your name has been changed, then go onto change names with the DMV.
+A few state DMVs have a special form to complete, however all state DMV's require you to visit a branch in person.
 Get the forms for your DMV and all other state and federal agencies in our name change kit, starting from $29.

 Finally get your name updated everywhere else!
-Consider insurance companies, utility providers, phone accounts, loyalty clubs and more.
-If you don't fancy calling each one and waiting on hold we can provide you with each company's name change process plus ready to send forms or letters if required.
-In many cases you can just sign and send!
+Consider insurance companies, utility providers, phone accounts, travel rewards, banking and more.
+If you don't fancy calling each one and waiting on hold we can provide you with each company's name change process plus ready to send forms, letters and emails.
+Just sign and send!
 Just click below to get started.

 Considering Changing Names?